The treatment room must have a revolving door at Stoke City this season.

 Stoke had sharply felt his absence when he careered into an advertising board and suffered a knee injury, which then got infected, against Norwich in November.

-He was being nursed back to full fitness – and his influence was impressive in the opening stages against Bournemouth last weekend – when he landed awkwardly and suffered groin damage.
+The 33-year-old was being nursed back to full fitness – and his influence was impressive in the opening stages against Bournemouth last weekend – when he landed awkwardly and suffered groin damage.

 Why should you sign up?

 In our daily Stoke City bulletin, we’ll be bringing you the latest breaking news, transfer features and comment pieces, as well as the key talking points for fans.

 Simply type your email address into the box at the top of this article and hit sign up.

 If you decide later that you no longer wish to receive the emails, simply follow the unsubscribe link in one of the newsletters – but we don’t think you’ll want to.

 All you have to do is click here and punch your email.
 And what’s more, it’s absolutely free!

 Talisman had played all but 13 minutes of seven games in a row when he went down with a knee injury against Cardiff on December 8.

 At that time, Stoke were third in the as it stands table, but the sight of him limping down the tunnel gave the visitors a spark to come from behind and win 2-1.